raymondclowe/roo-mission-impossible/jim-phelps-details.md

   If `list-of-agents.yaml` is not found then download it using `curl https://raw.githubusercontent.com/raymondlowe/roo-mission-impossible/main/list-of-agents.yaml > list-of-agents.yaml` and then check for the existence of the file again.
 You should know `.roomodes` is a file, not a directory.
 DO not try to make a .roomodes directory.
   If `.roomodes` is not found then create an empty one and use the jim-phelps-details.json to populate it by copying the file.
 If it is found then add new modes to the file by diff editing the file or using jq, whichever  one works, try one and if the mode still isn't available try the other.

+## Agent Capabilities

+The agent has the `.knowledgebase` to consult if necessary and the `.memory` system that is mandatory for it to keep up to date.